Building Readers Who Want to Read

 THIS WILL BE A SELF-PACED, ASYNCHRONOUS COURSE.

 This course includes 5 modules, each designed to take approximately 3 hours to complete.
 You can move through the content at your own pace and on your own schedule.
-You'll earn 15 hours of PD credit and a School Library Journal certificate of completion.
+You will earn 15 hours of professional development credit and a School Library Journal certificate of completion.

-You'll have access to all course materials for six months.
+You'll have access to all course materials for six months after the start of the course.

 Complete the course and earn 15 professional development credit hours.
 We provide a certificate that is emailed to you.

 All video sessions feature auto captioning.
-Please email course-support@libraryjournal.com upon registration if you require any special accommodations and we will make our best efforts to facilitate them.
+Please email course-support@libraryjournal.com upon registration if you require any special accommodations.
+We will make our best efforts to facilitate them.

 For support with online courses, please contact course-support@libraryjournal.com.